searles/parsing/howto.md

 an Ast.
 An additional benefit is that `TokStream.Listener` also captures "hidden tokens" in case of `LexerWithHidden`.
 This way, comments can also be formatted that would otherwise be ultimately lost.
+Also redundant brackets are preserved.
+Futhermore, using
-Futhermore, using `FrameStream.Frame` the original position in the Cst can be obtained.
+`FrameStream.Frame` the original position in the Cst can be obtained.